webscrape/webscrape.github.io/index.md

 ## Welcome to webscrape

-I will teach yo how to scrape web properly and efficiently.
+I will teach you how to scrape web properly and efficiently.
 The language we will be using will be Python.

 ### Web Scraping